ErrorCode313/Brawl-Clipper/README.md

    # In streamingPC directory
    npm install
    ```
+3. Run the program with `npm start`
-3. You probably know what you're doing if you're doing this...
+4. You probably know what you're doing if you're doing this...
 Good Luck!
+Here's an extra clover: 🍀

 ## Setup and Configuration